uzh-rpg/agile_flight/README.md

 We provide an easy interface for training your navigation policy using reinforcement learning.
 While this is not required for the competition, it could just make your job easier if you plan on using RL.

 Follow [this guide](/envtest/python/README.md) to know more about how to use the training code and some tips on how to develop reinforcement learning algorithms

+## Submission

+More details about how to submit your code for evaluation will be released soon.